-American Literature 101: Awakening to the New Nation, Rip Van Winkle by Washington Irving
+American Literature Series: Awakening to the New Nation, Rip Van Winkle by Washington Irving

 Foreword

-American Literature series consist of five main articles:
+American Literature series consists of five main articles:

-1. American Literature 101: Awakening to the New Nation, Rip Van Winkle by Washington Irving
+1. American Literature Series: Awakening to the New Nation, Rip Van Winkle by Washington Irving

-5. American Literature 101: Moral Dilemma between Europe and America, Daisy Miller by Henry James
+5. American Literature Series: Moral Dilemma between Europe and America, Daisy Miller by Henry James

-American Literature 101: Awakening to the New Nation, Rip Van Winkle by Washington Irving
+American Literature Series: Awakening to the New Nation, Rip Van Winkle by Washington Irving

 The most important thing that makes the nation permanent is literature.
 The key of every country throughout history is to make a difference.
 Because of that, since the beginning of humanity, every nation has been producing its literature to introduce their culture all around the world.
-There is an undeniable truth that one nation can maintain its influence with help of literature.
-As mentions in The North-American Review and Miscellaneous Journal, ‘’National literature seems to be the product, the legitimate product, of a national language.’’
-Aiming to become one of the greatest nations in the world, America questioned, ‘What is the lacking in America?’ and the answer was quite explicit: written account.
-They needed both historical and literary elements to contribute to the creation of this ‘new nation’.
+There is an undeniable truth that one nation can maintain its influence with the help of literature.
+As mention in The North-American Review and Miscellaneous Journal, ‘’National literature seems to be the product, the legitimate product, of a national language.’’
+Aiming to become one of the greatest nations in the world, America questioned, "What is the lacking in America?" and the answer was quite explicit: written account.
+They needed both historical and literary elements to contribute to the creation of this "new nation".

 Washington Irving